Our People

 Kate graduated in 2017 with a Masters in Music, majoring in composition and choral direction.
 She is a member of the New Zealand Association of Teachers of Singing and of the New Zealand Choral Federation Association of Choral Directors, and sang with the University of Auckland Chamber Choir from 2008 to 2020..

 She returned to study yet again in 2022, undertaking a PhD.
-Her research will investigate the experiences of community choir singers and look at the best possible ways to work with and support singers in this type of choir.
+Her research will investigate the experiences of community choir singers in Aotearoa New Zealand, and the development of their choirs since settlement.

 As well as Musical Director, Kate is the Managing Director of All Together Now Ltd, the business which manages all of the choirs.